 Click here for international geoscience graduate assessment information.

-Retaining your membership at a cost of $85 per year plus GST is a quick and easy option to have your licence available to be reinstated by a phone call and credit card number.
+Retaining your membership at a cost of $85 per year (plus GST) is a quick and easy option to have your licence available to be reinstated by a phone call and credit card number.
 Retaining your membership also allows you to vote in Council elections and at Annual Meetings and to receive communications from APEGS.

 If you resign your membership or your membership lapses because you have not paid your annual fees, then you might have to re-apply to start practicing again depending on how long it has been since your membership ceased (the application fee is $300 plus GST for professional members and $200 plus GST for members-in-training).
 See the Reinstatement page for details on when you need to re-apply and what is involved.

 If you apply online you must pay by credit card.
 We accept Visa, MasterCard and American Express.
 If you are paying with cash or debit you must visit the APEGS office in person.
-You may send a cheque or money order by mail along with a paper application (if it's not possible to pay on-line for some reason).
+You may send a cheque or money order by mail along with a paper application (if it's not possible to apply and pay online for some reason).
 The APEGS address is 300 - 4581 Parliament Avenue, Regina, SK S4W 0G3.

 How can I pay my annual fees?

-To get a waiver of your licence fee you must make a request in writing using the Licence Waiver application form.
+To get a waiver of your licence fee you must qualify and make a request in writing using the Licence Waiver application form.
 Go to the Annual Fees, Licence Waiver web page to find details.

 Note that it is not possible to get a licence waiver a second time in the same calendar year.